Amish Springtime Tour

 Virginia’s capital was named Jamestown.
 The colonial capital was later moved to Williamsburg in 1699.
 “Colonial Williamsburg” is a representation of a colonial city within the city of Williamsburg.
 Costumed employees work and dress as people did in that era.
 Prominent buildings include the Governors Palace (featured above), Raleigh Tavern, the Capitol, the Courthouse, William and Mary College and Bruton Parish (all originals).

 The DeWitt Wallace Decorative Arts Museum features a exhibit of 18th century Textiles including gowns, mens waistcoats, curtains, bed furnishings and “QUILTS”.
 (B)

 Early morning departure from Colonial Williamsburg.
 Proceed by shortest route to the historic town of Alexandria located in Northern Virginia across the Potomac River from Washington D.C.

-You will want to spend the rest of the day in this delightful old city, walking along colorful King Street, with its many shops, boutiques, galleries with a superb selection of restaurants.
-Close to the river explore “The Torpedo Factory”, with 82 studios, where visitors can watch artists and craftsmen at work.
+You can choose to spend the rest of the day in the delightful old city of Alexandria.
+Walk along colorful King Street, with its many shops, boutiques, galleries and restaurants.
+Near the Potomac River you can explore “The Torpedo Factory”, with 82 studios, where visitors can watch artists and craftsmen at work.

 We suggest that you enjoy dinner (optional) at the Fish Market Restaurant, located on King Street just a few steps from the Torpedo Factory. it’s a lively place; often with live music.
 Try Gadsby’s Tavern for a different more upscale experience, in operation since 1770.
 George Washington’s favorite choice at Gadsby’s is still on the menu.
 Alexandria existed as a major harbor city long before there was a Washington, D.C. and was the local stomping grounds of our first president – George Washington.
 (B)